roopcm/udacity-write_data_science_blog_post/README.md

 5. matplotlib.pyplot
 6. Math

 The libraries has been installed through anaconda, a pre-packaged Python distribution.
+In case if the exact copy for the notebook is needed, please install the libraries using: pip install -r requirements.txt

 # Datasets
 There are three datasets that have been provided on [Kaggle](https://www.kaggle.com/airbnb/seattle): However, for this project we just chose one: